A wet-dry vac tackles the toughest messes

 filters every 30 seconds, works quite well.
 DeBoer concurs, saying the filter

-The DeWalt DWV012 earns an overall rating of 4 stars out of
+The DeWalt DWV012 earns a so-sol rating of 3.7 stars out of

-5 from about 35 reviewers at Amazon.com.
+5 from about 45 owners at Amazon.
 They love its powerful suction,

 maneuverability and self-cleaning filter, and they say it's not too loud when